charithasaisree2006-max/Forest_Fire_prediction/README.md

 The model analyzes factors such as temperature, humidity, wind, rainfall, and other environmental parameters to estimate the possibility of a forest fire.

 The project is implemented using **Python and Jupyter Notebook**.
-# 🔥 Forest Fire Prediction

-## 📌 Project Overview

-This project uses **Machine Learning** to predict the occurrence of forest fires based on environmental and weather-related conditions.

-The model analyzes factors such as temperature, humidity, wind, rainfall, and other environmental parameters to estimate the possibility of a forest fire.

-The project is implemented using **Python and Jupyter Notebook**.

 ---